makerdao/community/governance/communications/maker-relay-ep-00.md

 ---
 ![](./assets/maker-relay-ep-0.png)

 Hey Maker community, welcome to the first edition of Maker Relay!

+_--Disclaimer-- (This update is assembled by a group of contributing members in the MakerDAO community.
+By no means should this serve as financial advice or an inducement to vote in a specific way.
+This update is purely for informative and for communications purposes only.)_

 Whether you hold Maker (MKR) or DAI, own a vault, or want to get more involved in MakerDAO governance, this is your one-stop-shop for updates on the MakerDAO ecosystem.